elifnebioglu/elifnebioglu.github.io/_pages/about.md

 I have experience across both academic and industrial research environments, including face analysis and geometry-based warping, anomaly detection in time-series data, and differentiable computing.
 My recent work examines AI-generated image detectors and their reliance on global artifacts introduced by generative pipelines.
 I enjoy problems that combine mathematical structure with practical machine learning systems.

-I am currently interested in robustness, generative modeling, and geometric representations in vision, and I am open to research collaborations and discussions.
+I am interested in machine learning and computer vision, with a focus on robustness and generative modeling.
+I enjoy working on challenging problems and learning new techniques.
+I am open to collaborations and discussions.
 Feel free to reach out via email or connect with me on LinkedIn!